Skip to content

 class Treasury::TransferGold::Service < Servus::Base

-emits :gold_transferred, on: :success
+emits :gold_transferred_event, on: :success

-emits :transfer_failed, on: :failure
+emits :transfer_failed_event, on: :failure

-emits :transfer_error, on: :error!
+emits :transfer_error_event, on: :error!

 def call